bumbelbee777/bvm/README.md

 # libvm
-libvm: an emulation library written in C++ aiming for multiarch support
+libvm is an emulation library written in C++ aiming for multiarch support, including it's own custom architecture B/arch